D-class lifeboat (Zodiac III): Utilization

 For more than 60 years the D-class has served as the workhorse of the RNLI Inshore Lifeboat (ILB) fleet.
 The D-class is one of the few RNLI types not to feature a rigid hull.
 The D-class was specifically designed as a light and highly manoeuvrable rapid response craft, especially suited to close shore work.

+All of the following fleet details are referenced to the 2026 Lifeboat Enthusiast Society Handbook, with information retrieved directly from RNLI records.